-So.
-It’s finally reached the point where your brand can no longer manage your social media channels in house.
-You want to grow your social media engagement or your pages have been neglected for a long time but you don’t have the knowledge or resources to manage them.
+You’ve reached the point now that your brand can no longer manage your social media channels in house.
+You want to grow your social media engagement or your pages have been neglected for a long time—but you don’t have the time or resources to manage them.

 Either way, it’s time to look for a social media marketing agency to handle your requirements.